richardelms/spil_event_unity_plugin/README.md

 <h1>Spilgames Event System: Unity Plugin</h1>

 <h3>1: Download and Import the Unity package into your project</h3>
-You can find the latest version of the Unity plugin here: https://www.dropbox.com/s/wtb5fqh2fkc8f2f/Spilgames_SDK_Unity_v1_11.zip?dl=0
+You can find the latest version of the Unity plugin in the releases tab of this repo.

 Unzip the download, inside you will find 2 folders and a Unity package.
 Please ignore the iOS and Android folders for now and just import the Unity package.